rac101ran/FixItFolks/README.md

 # FixItFolks
-creating a fixing/replacement service for home appliances , furniture etc.
+creating a fixing & replacement service for household entities etc.